phansch/philhansch.net/_posts/2013-01-20-pidefender-progress.md

 ---
-layout: post
+layout: "post"
-location: Berlin
+location: "Berlin"
-title: PiDefender Progress
+title: "PiDefender Progress"
 excerpt: "A little progress.
 Increased difficulty, a game ending and more"
 aliases: ["2013/01/20/pidefender-progress/"]
 ---